 The defense of the dissertation will take place in two stages: first, a Departmental defense; second, a formal defense (the Final Oral Examination) before a University committee according to procedures established by the School of Graduate Studies (SGS).
-The two defenses generally are separated by about eight (8) weeks, although flexibility in timing may be possible with the agreement of the Student, Supervisor, and Departmental and SGS examiners.
+The two defenses generally are separated by at least eight (8) weeks, although flexibility in timing may be possible with the agreement of the student, supervisor, and Departmental and SGS examiners.

 - The Supervisory Committee approves the dissertation.

-- The Student distributes, electronically, a copy of the dissertation to reviewers, with copies to Supervisory Committee members, three (3) weeks before the date of the defense.
+- The student distributes, electronically, a copy of the dissertation to reviewers, with copies to Supervisory Committee members, four (4) weeks before the date of the defense.
 Student to provide hard copies upon request.

-- At the end of formal questioning, the Student and other attendees will generally be asked to leave the room, and the Oral Defense Committee will discuss any issues of concern, to provide focused, constructive, and detailed feedback to the Student, Supervisor, and other members of the Supervisory Committee on the dissertation and its oral defense.
-The Supervisor will take note of the feedback with respect to whether the dissertation work is generally adequate for the FOE; changes that should be made to the dissertation prior to arranging for Senate defense, and improvements that could be made to the oral presentation and defense; and will prepare a summary of the recommendations.
-If revisions to the text of the dissertation are recommended, there will also be discussion of the timing of the Senate defense.
-The Student may be invited to be present at these discussions at the discretion of the Oral Defense Committee.
+- At the end of formal questioning, the student and other attendees will generally be asked to leave the room, and the Oral Defense Committee will discuss any issues of concern, to provide focused, constructive, and detailed feedback to the student, supervisor, and other members of the Supervisory Committee on the dissertation and its oral defense.
+The supervisor will take note of the feedback with respect to whether the dissertation work is generally adequate for the FOE; changes that should be made to the dissertation prior to arranging for FOE, and improvements that could be made to the oral presentation and defense; and will prepare a summary of the recommendations.
+If revisions to the text of the dissertation are recommended, there will also be discussion of the timing of the FOE.
+The student may be invited to be present at these discussions at the discretion of the Oral Defense Committee.

 - At the end of the Departmental Defense, the Oral Defense Committee will complete the Report of the Graduate Department of Public Health Sciences Oral Defense Committee Meeting.